cstrawberry/predictive-universe/docs/paper/appendices/appendix_t_electroweak_hierarchy.md

 This appendix must be understood in the context of the broader PU framework, specifically the emergence of the Standard Model gauge group (Appendix G.8).
 That derivation implies the existence of an electroweak symmetry-breaking mechanism, consistent with the SM Higgs mechanism.
 The mechanism detailed in this appendix provides the physical origin for that symmetry breaking and determines its scale.
 The full set of SM Yukawa couplings and the Higgs self-coupling are posited to emerge from the same substrate dynamics, representing a key program for future work.

 The emergent scalar order parameter `φ` is therefore identified as a composite field that transforms as the neutral component of the SM Higgs doublet.
-The local observable `m_i`, chosen to be a `SU(2)_L`-triplet, serves as a proxy for the composite operator `H†σ_a H`, where `H` is the Higgs doublet.
+The local observable components $m_{i,a}$, constructed from the $SU(2)_L$-triplet $\vec{M}_i$, serve as proxies for the components of the composite operator $H^\dagger\sigma_a H$, where $H$ is the Higgs doublet.
 A non-zero expectation value `⟨φ⟩` thus directly corresponds to the electroweak VEV, `v`.

 In this substrate-first picture, the Higgs field is not a fundamental particle but an emergent, collective mode of the MPU network itself.
-The derivation in this appendix successfully explains the origin and scale of its VEV—the core of the hierarchy problem.
-The subsequent derivation of the full set of SM Yukawa couplings (which give rise to fermion masses) and the quartic Higgs self-coupling from this MPU substrate represents a major program for future theoretical work.
-Operationally we monitor the gauge-invariant scalar $\phi \propto \sqrt{\langle m_a m_a\rangle}$, which coincides with $H^\dagger H$ at leading order; in unitary gauge this aligns with the neutral component of the Higgs doublet.
+The derivation in this appendix explains the origin and scale of its VEV—the core of the hierarchy problem.
+Operationally, we monitor the gauge-invariant scalar $\phi$ related to the coarse-grained average of $\vec{M}_i$, which corresponds to $H^\dagger H$ at leading order; in unitary gauge, this aligns with the neutral component of the Higgs doublet.
+The derivation of the full set of SM Yukawa couplings (which give rise to fermion masses, potentially via the mechanism in Appendix R) and the quartic Higgs self-coupling from this MPU substrate represents a major program for future theoretical work.

 ### T.2.4 Derivation of Emergent Ferromagnetic Correlations from PCE